Conservation and Improvement of Adequate Working Environment

 Male Female Male Female Male Female Male Female

-Number of resignees and job turnover (FY 2023, domestic companies)
+Number of resignees and job turnover (Fiscal 2024, GS Yuasa International Ltd.)

 Age group Number of resignees (person) Job turnover (%)